January 30, 2024

 The most common violation is when a debt collector attempts to collect a debt that you don’t owe.
 This can happen for several reasons, such as identity theft, a debt that was already paid off, or a debt that was discharged in bankruptcy.
 If you receive a call or other communication demanding payment on a debt you don’t recognize, verify the debt before paying.

-Violation #2: Insufficient Information on Written Notification About Debt
+Violation #2: Missing Information About the Debt

 Under the FDCPA, debt collectors must provide written notification of the debt either before contacting you or within five days after first contacting you.
 This notification must include information about the debt and your legal right to dispute it.
 They must also provide you with information on how to dispute the debt within 30 days.
 If the written notice you receive is vague or lacks information about your legal rights, you can request more detailed information on the debt.